EleutherAI/gpt-neox/README.md

 ### Containerized Setup

-We also provide a Dockerfile if you prefer to run NeoX in a container.
+We also provide a Dockerfile and docker-compose configuration if you prefer to run NeoX in a container.

 Requirements to run the container are to have appropriate GPU drivers, an up-to-date installation of Docker, and [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed.
 To test if your installation is good you can use their "sample workload", which is: